Monitor with a Built-In NCache Monitor Dashboard

-- Please make sure that the time of your server machine and the machine where NCache Web Mnager is running is synced with the World Clock Time.
+- Please ensure that the time on your server machine and the machine where the NCache Management Center runs is synchronized with the World Clock Time.

-- Make sure NCache Service is started.
-If it is not started, do the following:
+- Ensure the NCache Service is started.
+If not, proceed with the following:

 Start-Service -Name NCacheSvc